danielkolbe/connectfour-backend/README.md

 **Sample Call:**

- Gets a new game board and saves the new cookie to temp/cookies.
+ Gets a new game board and saves the new cookie to temp/cookies (file must be created before).

   ```console
   curl -c temp/cookies localhost:8080/board -H "Content-Type: text/plain"